This Easy Lemon Drizzle Cake is light, moist, extremely lemony and impossible to resist! It really is the best lemon drizzle cake I’ve ever tried!

 - Lemon Curd and Lemon Extract (Optional but really good if you love a super lemony cake)

 For the Drizzle:

-Granulated Sugar and the juice of one and a half lemons
+- Granulated Sugar and the juice of one lemon

 For the Icing Glaze: (optional)

 Place the caster sugar in a large bowl.
 Rub in the finely grated zest of two lemons until the sugar is fragrant and zesty.

 - Add the soft butter, flour, eggs and lemon curd and extract (if using) to the bowl.

 - Beat the mixture for about 2 minutes or until you have a smooth, dropping consistency batter.